Chapter 11 Seeds

 Just a nota bene, don’t use hyphens (-)

-for your schema names, otherwise an error will result.
+for your schema names, otherwise it will result in an error.

 Here is our seed data appearing under the nyc_bikes_nyc2014_data